-TABLE 6-1 MITIGATION MONITORING AND REPORTING PROGRAM OGRAM Mitigation Measures Party Responsible for Implementation as applicable.
-Enter into a Voluntary Emissions Reduction Agreement (VERA) with the SJVAPCD.
-The VERA shall identify the amount of emissions to be reduced, in addition to the amount of funds to be paid by the project applicant to the SJVAPCD to implement emission reduction projects required for the project.
-AQ-3: Prior to discretionary approval by the City of Stockton for Project applicant development projects subject to California Environmental Quality Act (CEQA) review (i.e., non-exempt projects), project applicants shall prepare and submit a technical assessment evaluating potential project operation phase-related air quality impacts to the City of Stockton Planning and Engineering Division for review and approval.
-The evaluation shall be prepared in conformance with San Joaquin Air Pollution Control District (SJVAPCD) methodology in assessing air quality impacts.
-If operation-related air pollutants are determined to have the potential to exceed the SJVAPCD-adopted thresholds of significance, as identified in the Guidance for Assessing and Mitigating Air Quality Impacts (GAMAQI), the City of Stockton Planning and Engineering Division shall require that applicants for new development projects incorporate mitigation measures to reduce air pollutant emissions during operational activities.
+TABLE 6-1 MITIGATION MONITORING AND REPORTING PROGRAM OGRAM Party Responsible Implementation Timing as applicable.
+Mitigation Measures 211111 Enter into a Volui (VERA) with the S Enter into a Voluntary Emissions Reduction Agreement (VERA) with the SJVAPCD.
+The VERA shall identify the amount of emissi amount of emissions to be reduced, in addition to the immount of funds to be paid by the project applicant to the SJVAPCD to imple SJVAPCD to implement emission reduction projects required for the project.
+AQ-3: Prior to discre AQ-3: Prior to discretionary approval by the City of Stockton for Project applicant During the building development projec development projects subject to California Environmental permit and site Quality Act (CEQA) r Quality Act (CEQA) review (i.e., non-exempt projects), project development review applicants shall prep applicants shall prepare and submit a technical assessment process and prior to evaluating potential evaluating potential project operation phase-related air quality permit issuance impacts to the City o impacts to the City of Stockton Planning and Engineering Division for review a Division for review and approval.
+The evaluation shall be prepared in conforn prepared in conformance with San Joaquin Air Pollution Control District (SJVAPCD) n District (SJVAPCD) methodology in assessing air quality impacts.
+If operation-related If operation-related air pollutants are determined to have the potential to exceed potential to exceed the SJVAPCD-adopted thresholds of significance, as iden significance, as identified in the Guidance for Assessing and Mitigating Air Quali Mitigating Air Quality Impacts (GAMAQI), the City of Stockton Planning and Engine Planning and Engineering Division shall require that applicants for new developme for new development projects incorporate mitigation measures • to reduce air pollut: to reduce air pollutant emissions during operational activities.
+The identified meas The identified measures shall be included as part of the conditions of appro conditions of approval.
+Possible mitigation measures to reduce long-term emission long-term emissions can include, but are not limited to the preparation of the technical